B2B SaaS Blog Design: Building a Revenue-Generating Blog

 Using this framework, you’ll optimize for driving your users to the next logical action, improving your internal SEO optimization through internal linking, and getting better visibility across your revenue-focused content.

-1. SaaS Blog Hub Page Design
+SaaS Blog Landing Page Design

-The entire content experience is not only about the actual creatives and content pages themselves, but also the way you choose to design your blog.
+The entire content experience is not only about the actual creatives and content pages themselves but also the way you choose to design your blog.

 The “blog” is your hub where all of your articles will live, which brings us to another point that a lot of B2B (SaaS) businesses miss: